-The carrying amount of the Group's non-financial assets, other than biological assets, investment properties and inventories are reviewed at each reporting date to determine whether there is an indication of impairment.
+The carrying amount of the Group's non-financial assets, investment properties and inventories are reviewed at each reporting date to determine whether there is an indication of impairment.
 If such indication exists, then the asset's recoverable amount is estimated.